-There will be further opportunities to discuss options choices at the Parents' Evening on Wednesday 27th January 2021.
+There will be further opportunities to discuss options choices at the Parents' Evening on Wednesday 26th January 2022.

-The deadline for submitting your Options Form will be Friday 5th February.
-The completed form should be returned to the Academy in the pre-paid envelope.
+The deadline for submitting your Options Form will be Friday 4th February.
+The completed form should be returned to the Academy by the deadline.